GoodnessJames/fastapi_quiz/README.md

 # FastAPI CRUD Application
-A simple CRUD (Create, Read, Update, Delete) application built with FastAPI and SQLAlchemy.
-It allows managing a collection of books in a database.
+A simple CRUD (Create, Read, Update, Delete) application built with FastAPI and SQLAlchemy that allows managing a collection of books in a database.

 ## Requirements
 Python 3.7+